Official Government Website

 • Underperforming categories for Idaho compared to other NABCA member states.

-• NO Products listed with the following status: M Codes, RWR, Special Order, or Delisted.
+• NO Products listed with the following status: M Codes, RWR, Special Order, or Delisted should be submitted for tasting events.

-How much alcohol may be served to any one (1) consumer at a tasting event?
+How much alcohol may be served to any (1) consumer at a tasting event?

-• Only one-quarter (¼) ounce of alcoholic liquid may be served to any- one (1) consumer for each product tasted.
+• Only one-quarter (¼) ounce of alcoholic liquid may be served to any (1) consumer for each product tasted.
 A sample may be mixed with another alcoholic liquor or nonalcoholic beverage.
-No consumer shall be furnished with more than three (3) one-quarter (¼) ounces of alcoholic liquid in any 24-hour period.
+No consumer shall be furnished with more than three (3) one-quarter (¼) ounces of alcoholic liquid in any 24 hours.

 What items are necessary for the Supplier or its Representative to provide in conjunction with a tasting event?